apache/flink/docs/dev/table/sql/drop.md

 If the view does not exist, nothing happens.

 **MAINTAIN DEPENDENCIES**
-Flink does not maintain dependencies of view by CASCADE/RESTRICT keyword, the current lenient approach is producing postpone error message when user tries to use the view under the scenarios like the underlying table of view has been dropped.
+Flink does not maintain dependencies of view by CASCADE/RESTRICT keyword, the current way is producing postpone error message when user tries to use the view under the scenarios like the underlying table of view has been dropped.

 ## DROP FUNCTION